Dr. Goldfoot and the Girl Bombs

 Dr. Goldfoot and the Girl Bombs (Italian: Le spie vengono dal semifreddo, lit.
 "The spies who came in from the cool") is a 1966 Eurospy comedy film, made in Technicolor and directed by Mario Bava.
 Serving as a sequel to two unrelated films, Dr. Goldfoot and the Bikini Machine and Two Mafiosi Against Goldginger, the film stars Vincent Price, Fabian, Francesco Mulé, Laura Antonelli, and the Italian comic duo Franco and Ciccio.

 The film was shot in Italy by cinematographer Antonio Rinaldi, and released in both English and Italian versions.
 The Italian release is markedly different from the English-language edition, with more screen time spent on the antics of Franco and Ciccio, and less on Vincent Price and the other cast members.
 Additionally, the film's Italian title is entirely different, spoofing the 1965 film The Spy Who Came in from the Cold.

 Plot

-Price plays the titular mad scientist who is working with the Chinese government to use exploding female robots to disrupt a scheduled NATO war-game by blowing up the various generals involved in the exercise (one of whom looks exactly like Goldfoot, and whom Goldfoot later impersonates).
-Fabian is the hero who works to thwart the plot, that is, when he is not busy chasing women such as Laura Antonelli's character.
+Mad scientist Dr. Goldfoot (Price) is working with the Chinese government to use exploding female robots to disrupt a scheduled NATO war-game by blowing up the various generals involved in the exercise, one of whom looks exactly like Goldfoot (also Price), and whom Goldfoot later impersonates.
+Bill Dexter (Fabian) works to thwart the plot, that is, when he is not busy chasing women such as Rosanna (Antonelli).
 The film ends with an extended frantic chase through the streets of Rome, and Goldfoot attempting to start World War III between Russia and the United States by dropping a nuclear bomb on Moscow.